mindspore-ai/docs/docs/lite/docs/source_en/use/ascend_info.md

 5. (Optional) Configuring configFile

     You can use this option to configure the Ascend option for model conversion.
 The configuration file is in the INI format.
 For the Ascend scenario, the configurable parameter is [acl_option_cfg_param].
-For details about the parameter, see the following table.
+For details about the parameter, see the following table,  Ascend initialization can be configured through the [acl_init_options](https://www.hiascend.com/document/detail/zh/CANNCommunityEdition/63RC1alpha002/infacldevg/graphdevg/atlasgeapi_07_0100.html) parameter, and Ascend composition can be configured through the [acl_build_options](https://www.hiascend.com/document/detail/zh/CANNCommunityEdition/63RC1alpha002/infacldevg/graphdevg/atlasgeapi_07_0101.html) parameter.

 6. Execute the converter to generate an Ascend `ms` model.